 Johns Hopkins University School of Education invites applicants for the position of Teaching Assistant, supporting our partnership with the Urban Teachers program.
+The position will be based in the Baltimore area.
 We seek qualified candidates with expertise in urban education and secondary literacy.

 Through this collaboration with the Johns Hopkins University School of Education, Urban Teachers offers a four-year teacher preparation program that results in the conferral of a Master’s of Science in Education degree with dual certification in a content area and special education.
 The mission of Urban Teachers is to prepare highly effective teachers who significantly accelerate student achievement in the nation’s highest-need schools by recruiting outstanding candidates, equipping them with state-of-the-art training, and linking their certification to their demonstration of effective teaching practices.

 Specific Duties & Responsibilities:

 Teaching Assistants will assist their faculty instructor(s) with:

 Facilitating and supporting classroom interactions including, though not limited to, small group work and breakout sessions

 Providing targeted participant support by conducting regularly scheduled office hours up to 2 hours per week

 Teaching Assistants are required to: